ml-lubich/CalClubScraper/README.md

 ---
 ## Runtime Enviornment
 CalClubScraper runs using `pip3` packages.
 You also would need Python 3.6+ `chromedriver` may be flagged by the security system of platforms like MacOS, causing the program to crash.
-All you need to do: go to Security Preferences and click "Allow" to open the chromedriver executable.
+All you need to do: go to Security Preferences and click "Allow" to open the chromedriver executable. *Note: `chromedriver` is installed and deleted automatically by the program at runtime.

 ---
 ## Installation Steps
 1. If you have not already, install [`Python 3.6+`](https://www.python.org/downloads/)
 2. Install all `pip3` required packages by running `pip3 install requirements.txt` in command line.
-3. Place the `Chromedriver` executable file into the `src/` directory.

 ---
 ## Running the Scraper